tytydraco/yessleep/out/Everyone_I_Look_at_is_Already_Staring_at_Me.md

 I didn’t know any Madeleine.
 “Who?”

-“Madeleine…Madeleine Turner.
-We worked on the Davidson account.” the voice responded, a somewhat disappointing turn to their voice.
+“Madeleine...we worked on the Davidson account together.” she responded, a somewhat disappointing turn to her voice.
 I still didn’t recognize the name, but the account mentioned had taken place months ago.
 By this point, I was starting to get angry.

 “Okay, well I’ll be out when I’m out, can you please just give me a moment?”